minnib578/DL-ML/README.md

 The bias-variance tradeoff refers to a decomposition of the prediction error in machine learning as the sum of a bias and a variance term

+#### 7) What is cross validation?
+Cross Validation is a very useful technique for assessing the effectiveness of your model, particularly in cases where you need to mitigate overfitting.
+It is also of use in determining the hyper parameters of your model, in the sense that which parameters will result in lowest test error.
+* 	Validation set approach: randomly divide the available set of observation into training set and validation set.
+And fit the model on the training set and compute the validation set error as an estimate of the test error rate.
+   * Ad: conceptually simple and easy to implement
+   * Disad: The validation estimates the test error rate is highly variable depending on which observation in the training set and which observations in validation set.
+Only a subset of the observation used to fit the model (less training data).
+With smaller observation, the validation set error rate may be tended to overestimate the test error rate for the model fit on the entire dataset.

+* Loocv: leave -one-out-cross validation
+Leave out one observation for the validation set and use the remaining n - 1 observations as the training set.
+Fit the model on training set and make a prediction for the excluded observation and calculate the error rate.
+Repeat for n time, and each time choose a different observation for the validation set.
+And the test error rate is the average of these n test error estimation.
+   * Ad:
+         Less bias than the validation set because we repeatedly fit the model with n-1 observation.
+         Not overestimate the test error rate as the validation set approach.
+         Performing multiple times will yield the same results since there is no randomly split the training set and validation set
+   * Disad:Computation expensive since the model has to fit n times with larger training data.

+* K-fold CV:
+Randomly divide the set of observations into k groups, or folds, of approximately equal size.
+Treat the first fold as validation set and fit the model with remaing k-1 folder, calculate the error rate from the prediction for the validation set.
+Repeat the produce k time , each time using a different fold as validation set, and the k-fold estimate the test error rate is the average of these k test error rate etimates. k-fold cross-validation bias can be minimized with k=n (loocv), but this estimate has high variance,k=5/10 will have good bias-variance trade-off
+   * ad: less computation than LOOCV and lower variance than LOOCV
+   * disad: bias upward

+k-fold: high bias with less variance
+loocv: less bias with high variance